MicrosoftDocs/cpp-docs/docs/overview/2019/what-s-new-for-visual-cpp-in-visual-studio.md

 - Clang-Format has been applied to the C++ Standard Library headers for improved readability.

-- Because Visual Studio now supports Just My Code for C++, the Standard Library no longer needs to provide the custom machinery for `std::function` and `std::visit` to achieve the same effect.
+- Because Visual Studio now supports Just My Code for C++, the Standard Library no longer needs to provide custom machinery for `std::function` and `std::visit` to achieve the same effect.
 Removing that machinery largely has no user-visible effects, except that the compiler will no longer produce diagnostics that indicate issues on line 15732480 or 16707566 of \<type_traits> or \<variant>.

 ## Performance/throughput improvements in the compiler and Standard Library

 - Build throughput improvements, including the way the linker handles File I/O, and link time in PDB type merging and creation.

 - Added basic support for OpenMP SIMD vectorization.
-You can enable it using the new CL switch `-openmp:experimental`.
+You can enable it using the new compiler switch `-openmp:experimental`.
 This option allows loops annotated with `#pragma omp simd` to potentially be vectorized.
 The vectorization isn't guaranteed, and loops annotated but not vectorized will get a warning reported.
 No SIMD clauses are supported, they're simply ignored with a warning reported.

 - Added a new inlining command-line switch `-Ob3`, which is a more aggressive version of `-Ob2`. `-O2` (optimize the binary for speed) still implies `-Ob2` by default.
 If you find that the compiler doesn't inline aggressively enough, consider passing `-O2 -Ob3`.